AIAML/Python-Tkinter/README.md

 # Python-Tkinter
+Tkinter is the standard GUI library for Python.
 Tkinter enables you to develop GUI using python.
 Simple calculator which has been implemented by tkinter platform.